 The City's Inclusionary Housing Program, which requires that affordable housing units be provided on-site, provides one method for on-site integration (Map II-2: Below Market Rate Housing Projects).
 Construction of new affordable housing projects should likewise be distributed throughout the City, to ensure equitable neighborhoods as well as equal access to residents living in different parts of San Francisco (Map II-3: Affordable Housing Projects).
 For example, the homeless population lives in many neighborhoods throughout the City and would benefit from having housing resources in the neighborhood in which they work and live.
-All neighborhoods of the city should be expected to accept their fair share of affordable housing, whether it is through the City's inclusionary affordable housing policies, construction of new 100% affordable projects, rehabilitation projects or through consideration of additional density and secondary units in conformance with Policy 1.4.
+All neighborhoods of the city should be expected to accept their fair share of affordable housing, whether it is through the City's inclusionary affordable housing policies, construction of new 100% affordable projects, or rehabilitation projects.